201508876PMH/Classification-schemes/README.md

 # Methods
  Implement and evaluate the performance of the following methods:
- 1.Nearest class centroid classifier
+ Markup : 1.Nearest class centroid classifier
           2.Nearest sub-class centroid classifier using number of subclasses in the set {2,3,5}
           3.Nearest Neighbor classifier
- 4.Perceptron trained using Backpropagation 5.Perceptron trained using MSE(least squares solution)
+          4.Perceptron trained using Backpropagation
+          5.Perceptron trained using MSE(least squares solution)

  Apply the above classifiers using:
  -the original data(784D for MNIST and 1200D for ORL)